Saturday, September 12, 2009

 A stone tablet found at Pandam Garhi

 But this summer the discovery that was found underneath the shifted rock boulders and muddy debris of Pandam Garhi have excited the local people out there.
-Stone tablets, pottery pieces and few other bits and pieces of history related to the region were found by the locals at the recent renovation of the legendary Pandam Garhi wall.
+Stone tablets, pottery pieces and a few other bits and pieces of history related to the region were found by the locals at the recent renovation of the legendary Pandam Garhi wall.
 Two inscribed stone tablets were found that could not be deciphered by the locals.
-Also found from the site were broken pieces of pottery materials and more than half a dozen round river stone used for throwing at the enemies.
-Above all one more interesting item was found underneath the stones, the local people had collected few burned blackened charcoal pieces.
+Also found at the site were broken pieces of pottery materials and more than half a dozen round river stones used for throwing at the enemies.
+Above all one more interesting item was found underneath the stones, the local people had collected a few burned blackened charcoal pieces.

 16 comments: